 Management and maintenance

-a.
-Authors retain copyright and grant the journal right of first publication with the Work simultaneously licensed under a Creative Commons Attribution License that allows others to share the Work with an acknowledgement of the Work's authorship and initial publication in this journal.
+a. authors retain copyright and grant the journal right of first publication with the 'Work' simultaneously licensed under a Creative Commons Attribution Licence that allows others to share the Work with an acknowledgement of the Work's authorship and initial publication in this journal.

 You are free to:

 • Share - copy and redistribute the material in any medium or format

 • Adapt - remix, transform, and build upon the material for any purpose, even commercially.

 The licensor cannot revoke these freedoms as long as you follow the license terms.